But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.

 Your pride will surprise you in that there are so many things it prevents you from doing: from being honest, from being truthful, from admitting to others that you have a serious problem.
 In the moment, you don’t recognize pride for what it is.

 From Grace's journal, found years later

-But this night was different.
+But after a few seconds, this thought passes: this night was different.

 I felt literally pulled up the stairs.

 I confess when I have heard people say things like this - they were “called,” or “told” or “pulled,” I think, now, that's melodramatic.
 How can you feel "pulled" up the stairs?
 These are overly emotional people who are trying to sensationalize their spiritual experience.
 These are people who let emotion run their lives.
 I was skeptical.
 At my most gracious times, I thought maybe they had a much deeper walk than I would ever have, but God never did anything like that with me.
 Oh sure, when I was still - like in the shower or just simply alone somewhere, could be anywhere, I would feel a thought that seemed to come from the Holy Spirit.
 But I never could precisely pinpoint it and say with certainty: Ah, yes.
 Thank you, Lord.
 I got that message loud and clear.
 It was just not part of my experienced faith.